Xero allows you to send clients quotes, invoices, credit notes and statements quickly and easily.

 On this screen you can see how much money you are owed, keep track of aged payables and see which customers owe you the most money.

 Xero also allows you to set up items within your invoice.
 This is great for two possible functions.
-Firstly, if you have regular repeating transactions you can save time by clicking on the item and the rest of the details will automatically come up.
-Secondly, Items allows you to track inventory.
-Again we will cover Inventory on another blog as the Inventory feature in Xero is too advanced to cover in one paragraph!
+First, if you have regular repeating transactions you can save time by clicking on the item and the rest of the details will automatically come up.
+Second, Items allows you to track inventory.
+Again, we will cover Inventory on another blog, as the Inventory feature in Xero is too advanced to cover in one paragraph!

 You can add more lines to the invoice, allowing itemised invoicing.
 For each line you can change the accounts, add a description and select the applicable tax rate.

-Lastly you can select different regions if you have set this up within settings.
+Finally, you can select different regions if you have set this up within Settings.
 This allows income (and expenses) to be allocated to different areas of your business.
-This could be a branch or department for example.
+This could be a branch or department, for example.

-Also in Invoice Settings you can create Invoice Templates.
+In Invoice Settings, you can also create Invoice Templates.
 This allows you to create different templates for different clients or sales types and to add your logo, branding and formats to the invoices you send your clients.